-Hearing Panel members, the accused student, an advisor to the student, the Student Conduct Officer or designee who will serve as the representative of the College and who will present the case on behalf of the administration, witnesses to be called by the accused student or the College representative, and the College legal counsel if requested are the only individuals permitted to attend the formal hearing.
-Legal counsel may attend as the advisor on behalf of the student, but may actively participate only if the charges involve expressive conduct/free speech and the proposed sanction is a suspension of more than thirty days or expulsion.
-Other exceptions are at the discretion of the Hearing Panel and may include the parents of a minor student, a language interpreter, a coach or academic advisor, a recorder, and campus police.
+- The Hearing Officer, - The accused student, - An advisor to the student, which may include legal counsel, - The Student Conduct Officer or designee who will serve as the representative of the College and who will present the case on behalf of the administration, - Witnesses called by the accused student or the College representative, and - The College legal counsel

+Other exceptions are at the discretion of the Hearing Officer and may include the parents of a minor student, a language interpreter, a coach or academic advisor, a recorder, and campus police.
 These individuals may observe but not participate.
 All witnesses shall be excluded from the room except when testifying, and the hearing will be held in private.
 A record of the hearing will be kept by either electronic means or an assigned recorder.

-Any advisor to the student may not actively participate but may provide advice to the student in a non-disruptive manner.
-Whether the advisor is disruptive will be determined at the sole discretion of the hearing panel.

-If the student plans to bring an attorney advisor, the student must inform the Dean of Student Development or designee at least two working days prior to the hearing.
+Any advisor or legal counsel to the student may not actively participate but may provide advice to the student in a non-disruptive manner.
+Whether the advisor is disruptive will be determined at the sole discretion of the Hearing Officer.
+If the student is represented by legal counsel, the student must inform the Student Conduct Officer at least five business days prior to the hearing.